 To prepare for those standard requirements, you must practice common grammatical structures—from recognizing subtle differences between adjectives and adverbs (such as saying the quick brown fox rather than the fast brown fox) to knowing when they’re needed versus not.

 7. When planning an essay – think in paragraphs

 Paragraphs allow writers to structure their thoughts and arguments clearly and concisely.
-If you’re not able to write in paragraphs, it might be because you don’t have a plan of what you want to say – or what you need to say.
+If you can’t write in paragraphs, it might be because you don’t have a plan of what you want to say – or what you need to say.

-When planning an essay, take time to write down your main points and then try using them in an actual paragraph.
-Ask yourself if each point is directly related to your thesis statement – does it contribute to making your argument?
+When planning an essay, please write down your main points and then try using them in an actual paragraph.
+Ask yourself if each point directly relates to your thesis statement – does it contribute to your argument?

-You can even try organizing your points in a pyramid format: At first, your pyramid will be very narrow at its peak; once finished, however, it should look broad and strong as if ready for anything.
+You can even try organizing your points in a pyramid format: At first, your pyramid will be very narrow at its peak; once finished.
+However, it should look broad and strong, ready for anything.

 8. Watch out for commonly confused words in academic English

 This can help you catch and correct those mistakes when writing your essays.
 Many people don’t realize these commonly confused words are a big mistake because there is no equivalent word in their native language.

 These words include effect vs. affect, which vs. that, then vs. than, where vs. were, etc., but remember it is all about context, so if you have doubts about which one to use, ask yourself where am I? (location) or when am I? (time).